philzook58/philzook58.github.io/_posts/2022-04-19-dwarf-patching.md

 ---
 date: 2022-04-22
 layout: post
-title: "The mighty DWARF: A Trojan Horse for Program Analysis, Verification, and Recompilation"
+title: "The Almighty DWARF: A Trojan Horse for Program Analysis, Verification, and Recompilation"
 tags: binary analysis dwarf
 description: DWARF exists, is ubiquitous, and is powerful.
 It seems like a small step to package more information into it, opening big opportunities for cool PL applications.
 ---